gtluu/timsconvert/client/README.md

 ```

-If nextflow is not already installed, an environment should be created and nextflow should be installed.
+An environment should be created and nextflow should be installed.
 ```
 conda create --prefix ./conda/env/client python=3.7